 STRONG CHEF is a series dedicated to exploring the contemporary experiences and careers of Black chefs in America.
 In this interview, I sit down with chef David Thomas of Ida B’s Table.

-Baltimore, Md., It’s a cloudy and somewhat chilly day in downtown Baltimore.
+Baltimore, Maryland.
+It’s a cloudy and somewhat chilly day in downtown Baltimore.
 I am right outside Ida B’s Table where chef David Thomas and his wife Tonya Thomas own and operate this restaurant dedicated to the memory of Civil Rights leader and Jim Crow era investigative journalist Ida B. Wells.

 Strong Chef, as a series is meant to provide insight into the culinary world rarely seen in major publications because Black, Brown and female chefs don’t get the same media coverage their White male counterparts enjoy.
 Not a complaint per se, just noting a reality many are uncomfortable discussing.

 - Reginald Martin Preserves Blueprint for Generational Success

 - Todd Richards' Cookbook Journey to the Essence of Soul

 Chef David and I trade a couple of text messages letting him know I am in front of the restaurant.
 Within minutes, he comes to the front door and greets me with a warm and welcoming smile of brotherhood.
 You see, I too am a chef, but I have transitioned away from the kitchen to the role of photographer and writer focusing on the culinary arts, chefs, and restaurants.

 It’s a beautiful space.
 Has the feel of a library, study, and place to hold interviews all rolled into one.
 There are old school typewriters, a piano and a wall of books from authors of old and new.
 The room is simply comfortable and a perfect location to hold an interview.
 And so the interview begins.